Bridgette Wimberly

 Bridgette Angela Wimberly (January 7, 1954 – December 1, 2022) was an American playwright and librettist.

+Biography

 Born in Cleveland, Ohio to John Wimberly and Conchita Wimberly (née Smith), Bridgette Wimberly attended Columbia University where she earned a bachelor’s degree in 1978 and also pursued graduate studies in medical research.
 She worked in medical research at Columbia-Presbyterian Medical Center prior to her career as a playwright.

 She is best known for Saint Lucy’s Eyes, a play about a back-alley abortionist living in 1968 Memphis.
 In 2015, she wrote the libretto for Charlie Parker's Yardbird.
 She died in December 2022 at age 68.